Isaac-Machini/phase-0-completing-assignments-learn-lab-gem/README.md

 assignments.
 We'll also do a quick walkthrough of the steps so you will know what to do in future assignments.

-### A Quick Note on Organizing Work on Your Machine
+### A Quick Note on Organizing Work on Your Machines

 Through this course, you will be downloading many assignments, so it is important to take a moment now to think about how you'll organize this work on